-Current New There are other risks you should consider when deciding to purchase a product, including: There are risks you should consider carefully when deciding to purchase, transfer or change insurance cover. that the insurance you have chosen might be inadequate to protect your circumstances; that claims may not be paid and this Policy may be cancelled where you have failed to comply with the Duty of Disclosure or you have made a fraudulent claim; that the Policy may be cancelled if you have failed to pay your premium by the due date; and If you structure your Policy through superannuation, the cost of premiums paid may gradually reduce your superannuation over time, leading to a lower balance at retirement.
-Accordingly, both your retirement and protection objectives should be kept in mind when structuring insurance through superannuation.
-These include: that the insurance cover you have chosen might be inadequate to protect you and your family, including that inadequate Benefit Amounts or Plans and options may be selected, and that an event may be suffered that is not covered by the Policy; that applications for new insurance or changes to your insurance may not be accepted by us; that your Plans under the Policy will expire; that claims may not be paid and the cover under your Policy may be cancelled or an insured benefit may be reduced where you have failed to comply with the duty of disclosure or the duty to take reasonable care not to make a misrepresentation (whichever is applicable), or you have made a fraudulent claim; that claims will not be paid if the criteria and requirements to make a claim are not met, or an exclusion applies; that your cover may be altered by a limitation, adjustment, exclusion, or change in terms at a specified date, which may reduce an amount you are paid if you claim or result in no claim being paid; that the cost of the Policy can be increased; that the insurance cover under the Policy may be cancelled if you have failed to pay your premium by the due date; and the risks described in Important information on structuring insurance through superannuation section of this PDS.
+- that the insurance cover you have chosen might be inadequate to protect you and your family, including that inadequate Benefit Amounts or Plans and options may be selected, and that an event may be suffered that is not covered by the Policy; - that applications for new insurance or changes to your insurance may not be accepted by us; - 3. that your Plans under the Policy will expire; - 4. that claims may not be paid and the cover under your Policy may be cancelled or an insured benefit may be reduced where you have failed to comply with the duty of disclosure or the duty to take reasonable care not to make a misrepresentation (whichever is applicable), or you have made a fraudulent claim; - 5. that claims will not be paid if the criteria and requirements to make a claim are not met, or an exclusion applies; - that your cover may be altered by a limitation, adjustment, exclusion, or change in terms at a specified date, which may reduce an amount you are paid if you claim or result in no claim being paid; - 7. that the cost of the Policy can be increased; - 8. that the insurance cover under the Policy may be cancelled if you have failed to pay your premium by the due date; and - 9. the risks described in Important information on structuring insurance through superannuation section of this PDS.

 You should discuss these risks with your financial adviser, seek their assistance and ensure you have read and understood the PDS and Policy Document that applies to your insurance cover, and the Life Insurance through TAL Super PDS (where applying for change of ownership to TAL Super) before making an application.